 Many people think that book banning is something that only happened in the past.
-But in 2011 alone, 326 attempts to ban books were made!
-Probably the most famous books banned in recent years were the Harry Potter and Twilight series.
+But every year, hundreds of attempts to ban books are made!
+Probably the most famous books banned in recent years are the Harry Potter and Twilight series.
 The reason given for censoring the phenomenally popular and seemingly harmless novels was that they promoted "unchristian magic."

 A banned book is one that has been censored by an authority—a government, a library, or a school system.
 A book that has been banned is actually removed from a library or school system.

 As the American Library Association notes, books are usually banned "with the best intentions—to protect others, frequently children, from difficult ideas and information."
 Adults often censor books from children if they feel that the books have frightening or controversial ideas in them.
 In some cases, those censoring books think that a book might be appropriate for older children, but just not younger ones—a book that might be perfectly fine for a ninth grader may be disturbing or confusing to a fourth grader.

 Not everyone agrees on which books should be banned.
 The Harry Potter books are a good example of this: some think they are wonderfully imaginative books that have done much to encourage kids to read; others, who think the Potter books should be banned, think they are a bad and corrupting influence on kids.

 The First Amendment of the Constitution guarantees our right to free speech, which includes the right to read and write books that might be considered by some to be too violent, hateful, or offensive.
 Because this freedom is one of our fundamental rights as Americans, some people feel that any form of censorship is wrong.
 Most people fall somewhere in the middle, believing that people should be free to read whatever they choose, but that in some rare instances censorship is acceptable.